Do Dogs Need Vitamins?

 Advanced Daily Vitamin is a dog multivitamin containing numerous nutrients that dogs need on a daily basis.
 It contains antioxidants and 18 essential vitamins and minerals to supplement your dog’s daily diet and fill any nutritional gaps.
 This multivitamin for dogs helps maintain the health of the immune system, eyes, and brain.
 Plus, it supports overall health and promotes physical well-being in dogs of all ages, breeds, and sizes.

-If you’re unsure whether or not your dog would benefit from vitamin supplementation, be sure to ask your veterinarian.
+If you're unsure whether or not your dog would benefit from vitamin supplementation, Thomas Labs® recommends you ask your veterinarian.
 If your dog is healthy and receiving a complete and balanced diet with all essential nutrients, vitamin supplementation may not be necessary.
 Some dogs may benefit from additional supplementation for a variety of medical issues.

 The materials and information provided on this website are not intended to replace the medical advice or services of your veterinarian or other pet healthcare professional.
 Consult your own veterinarian if you have medical questions concerning diagnosis, treatment, therapy, or medical attention.